John Herapath: Kinetic theory

+In 1821, Herapath used the assumption that the aether is heated by the bodies and loses density so that other bodies are pushed to these regions of lower density.
+However, it was shown by Taylor that the decreased density due to thermal expansion is compensated for by the increased speed of the heated particles; therefore, no attraction arises.

 James Prescott Joule presented a short account of the work in 1848.
 Meanwhile, Herapath maintained a campaign against Davy and the Royal Society in the correspondence pages of The Times newspaper.

 Great Comet of 1831

 On 7 January 1831 Herapath was on Hounslow Heath when he sighted a comet.
 Due to its brilliance, it is one of the great comets.
 The comet was also observed by Thomas Glanville Taylor at the Madras Observatory.

 Railway Journal

 In 1835 Herapath became editor of The Railway Magazine, which underwent four changes of name during the boom years of railways to become Herapath's Railway Journal in January 1894.
 It is now published as Railway Gazette International, and is not to be confused with The Railway Magazine which commenced publication in 1897.
 This gave him some limited opportunity to publish his scientific ideas.
 In 1836, he published a calculation of the mean molecular speed in a gas based on his kinetic theory and hence the speed of sound.
 Joule reproduced his results but is usually incorrectly credited as the originator.